nanome-ai/plugin-data-table/README.md

 # Nanome - Data Table

-A Nanome plugin to demonstrate the ability to integrate with in-VR web browser
+A Nanome plugin to view multi-frame structure metadata in a table

 ## Dependencies